Larkinabout/foundryvtt-scene-transitions/README.md

 	delay:5000, //how long for transition to stay up
 	fadeOut: 400, //how long to fade out
-	audio: "", //path to audio file, NOTE: is not advisable to use this with a video and the property 'bgMuted = false' skippable:true, //Allows players to skip transition with a click before delay runs out.
+	audio: "", //path to audio file, NOTE: is not advisable to use this with a video and the property 'bgMuted = false' allowPlayersToEnd:true, //Allows players to skip transition with a click before delay runs out.
     audioLoop: true, //Loop the audio file ?
 	gmHide: true, // hide the transition on other windows logged in as a GM
 	gmEndAll: true, // when the GM clicks to end the transition - end for everyone